aobakwekeeme/waltersisuluprojects/CL15M2B/README.md

 ### UNIT 2: How to code, test, and validate a web page
 #### Learning Outcomes
 <p>
-  By the end of this unit, students are expected to:
+  By the end of this unit, we were expected to:

   - **Use Text Editors for Web Development:** Apply a text editor like VS Code to create, edit, and test HTML and CSS files, demonstrating proficiency in basic web development tools.
   - **Test HTML Documents Locally:** Load and test an HTML document stored on their computer or a local server into a browser, demonstrating understanding of local web development processes.